1FH/Elk-Stack/ELK Stack Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible container on Jump-Box.
-- Update the hosts file to include the ELK-Box ip and python interpreter location.
+- Update the hosts file to include the ELK-Server ip and python interpreter location.
 - Run the playbook, and navigate to the public ip of the ELK-Box on port 5601 (i.e. http://40.83.161.39:5601) to check that the installation worked as expected.

 - _install-elk.yml should be moved to your ansible container and executed with the command: ansible-playbook.yml_